 Fodor's Expert Review Palais de Tokyo

-The go-to address for some of the city's funkiest exhibitions, the Palais de Tokyo is a stripped-down venue that spotlights provocative, ambitious contemporary art.
+The go-to address for some of the city's liveliest exhibitions, the Palais de Tokyo is a stripped-down venue that spotlights provocative, ambitious contemporary art.
 There is no permanent collection: instead, cutting-edge temporary shows are staged in a cavernous space reminiscent of a light-filled industrial loft.
 The programming extends to performance art, concerts, readings, and fashion shows.
 Night owls will appreciate the midnight closing.
-The museum's new Les Grands Verres restaurant and cocktail bar—serving an avant-garde take on traditional French fare—is a haunt of hip locals, especially at lunch.
-Visit the offbeat gift shop for souvenirs that are as edgy and subversive as the exhibits.
+The museum's chic Bambini trattoria and cocktail bar—serving delicious authentic Italian cuisine and Neapolitan-style pizzas—is a regular haunt for locals, especially for cocktails, dinner, and late-night cravings thanks to its wraparound terrace and Eiffel Tower views.
+But there's also a small café area at the restaurant entrance for a quick bite and glass of wine or cup of coffee if you don't feel like a sit-down meal.
+Visit the offbeat bookshop for colorful souvenirs that are as edgy and subversive as the exhibits.